|Japanese internment card|

 About 180,000 Asian labourers and 60,000 Allied prisoners of war (POWs) worked on the Burma Railway.
 Of these, around 90,000 Asian labourers and 16,000 Allied POWs died as a direct result of the project.
 The dead POWs included 6,318 British personnel, 2,815 Australians, 2,490 Dutch, about 356 Americans and a smaller number of Canadians and New Zealanders.

-One of them was Leendert Arend Jan Bos who died on June 19, 1943, in Tamarkan, Thailand.
-He was buried on the Kanchanaburi War Cemetery.
+One of them was Leendert Arend Jan Bos who died on June 19, 1943, around 15:00 in a hospital in the Thai POW Camp at Tha Makham Village in Kanchanaburi County in Thailand.
+He had suffered from beri-beri due to a vitamin B1 shortage.
+Leendert Bos is buried on the Kanchanaburi War Cemetery.

 |A monument in Numansdorp remembering L. Bos and others|